East Bengal 0-1 Indian Arrows: India colts stun Red and Golds | Goal.com

 Venkatesh made three changes in the Indian Arrows lineup which lost to Real Kashmir in their last game.
 Lalbiakhlua Jongte, Ajin Tom and Saurabh Meher replaced Samik Mitra, Hendry Antonay and Manvir Singh.

-Indian Arrows played pressing football and continuously kept the opposition on their toes.
-They could have even taken the lead in the 36th minute had Nikhil Raj been a little more agile in front of the goal.
-Ayush Adhikari had curled a free-kick inside the box and Nikhil had an empty net to finish but he could not touch the ball.
+Indian Arrows pressed well and continuously kept the opposition on their toes.
+They could have taken the lead in the 36th minute had Nikhil Raj been a little more agile in front of the goal.
+Ayush Adhikari had curled a free-kick into the box and Nikhil had an empty net to finish but he could not make contact with the ball.

-Marcos and Jaime Santos came close to score within two minutes of the second half as they attempted headers of Brandon Vanlalremdika’s cross but Lalbiakhlua Jongte denied them.
+Marcos and Jaime Santos came close to scoring within two minutes of the second half as they attempted headers off Brandon Vanlalremdika’s cross but Lalbiakhlua Jongte denied the duo.

-Kromah missed the easiest chance of the match in the 85th minute from a point-blank range.
+Kromah missed the easiest chance of the match in the 85th minute from point-blank range.
 Marti Crespi attempted a long-range shot which Jongte stopped.
-Kromah attempted a first time shot from the rebound from a handshaking distance but he blasted the ball above crossbar.
+Kromah attempted a first-time effort on the rebound from close-range but he blasted the ball over the bar.